Play Live Radio

 Is WFYI a 501(c)3 non-profit organization?

-Yes!
-Our call letters are WFYI, but our legal name is Metropolitan Indianapolis Public Media, Inc, which is registered with the IRS as a 501(c)3 non-profit organization.
+WFYI’s legal name is Metropolitan Indianapolis Public Media, Inc, which is registered with the IRS as a 501(c)3 non-profit organization.
 Our federal EIN is 35-1147600.
-We are an active participant in Guidestar (www.guidestar.org), and you can find more public information about WFYI—including our latest IRS Form 990 filings—on that site.
-You can also email the Office of Donor Engagement with any questions.
+We are an active participant in Guidestar (www.guidestar.org), and you can find more public information about WFYI — including our latest IRS Form 990 filings — on that site.

 Can I restrict my grant to a specific WFYI project?

-Yes, WFYI welcomes grant support for specific projects.
+WFYI welcomes grant support for specific projects.
 Current examples of grant-funded projects include Simple Civics, Side Effects Public Media and Be My Neighbor Day.
-Unrestricted support (or "operating support") grants are always appreciated, as WFYI can direct those funds where they are needed most.
-We work closely with many partners who share our vision.
-Please contact us to discuss current and future projects that may fit with your foundation’s mission and guidelines.
+Unrestricted support, or "operating support", grants support the overall sustainability of the organization as we direct those funds where they are needed most.
+We work with funders on current and future projects that may fit with their missions and guidelines.

 Can my organization/foundation grants be anonymous?

-Yes, grant recognition for general operating support can be made anonymously if desired.
-Grants to support specific television and radio programs are subject to funding disclosure guidelines set by the Federal Communications Commission (FCC), Public Broadcasting System (PBS) and National Public Radio (NPR).
+Grant recognition for general operating support can be made anonymous if desired.
+Grants to support specific television and radio programs are subject to funding disclosure parameters set by the Federal Communications Commission (FCC), WFYI’s funder recognition guidelines and PBS and NPR.

 Is WFYI interested in partnering with other non-profits on combined grant requests?